niniwzw/macoin/README.md

-BlackCoin development tree
+MaCoin development tree

-BlackCoin is a PoS-based cryptocurrency.
+MaCoin is a PoS-based cryptocurrency.

 Development process
 ===========================